Noxmore/ffmpeg-mangler/readme.md

-Bash scripts to mangle video and audio using ffmpeg
+Both bash scripts, and a gui application to mangle video and audio using ffmpeg